Skip to content

 Many other models of how to approach and deliver change exist and you can find your favourite or most suitable for your organisation.
 I would recommend you find a template not just for ‘project’ management but for ‘people’ management.
 These may include the Satir model, ADKAR or even ‘nudge’ models, but one of the more popular templates comes from a Harvard professor of change John Kotter in his 1996 book “Leading change”.

-He sets out eight clear steps to managing change and you will notice that the focus and emphasis is around people and how to create, as he calls it, as sense of urgency that creates sustainability and still more change.
+He sets out eight clear steps to managing change and you will notice that the focus and emphasis are around people and how to create, as he calls it, a sense of urgency that creates sustainability and still more change.

 Consider the last change that you delivered at work against this model – what went well against these points and, if things didn’t go so well, which step did you miss?
 If you think you can't make some changes to how you made some changes then don’t panic – someone else has already given you the plan.